Anupreetadas/Anupreetadas/README.md

 ![Hey there, I'm Anupreeta.
 I'm a software developer.](https://github.com/Anupreetadas/Anupreetadas/blob/main/img/profile.gif)

-I,m a 20 Y/O Software Developer✨ who is passionate about making open-source more accessible and creating technology to elevate people.💿💡.I like to solve real worldproblems🌍 and optimising the solutions💡 for a better performance☑.I'm passionate about learning new technologies 👁web-development🎯,cloud computing:cloud:, Machine 🛠 learning:robot:
+I'm a 20 Y/O Software Developer✨ who is passionate about making open-source more accessible and creating technology to elevate people.💿💡.I like to solve real worldproblems🌍 and optimising the solutions💡 for a better performance☑.I'm passionate about learning new technologies 👁web-development🎯,cloud computing:cloud:, Machine 🛠 learning:robot: